AgnitumuS/ubjs/packages/adminui-vue/utils/Form/validation.md

    - `getErrorForAttribute`- returns error text for some first failed validation rule of the attribute;
    - `getIsAttributeRequired` - returns boolean - if the attribute has the required rule in the configured validation;
    - `validateForm` - validates form data with the Vuelidate help.
-  Also, `validationMixin` provides this validator for nested controls.
+  Also, `validationMixin` provides this validator for nested components.

 In both cases, form components get access to validation configuration by injecting `validator` object.
 Example: